-Figure 4.
-Relative spectral areas of individual contributions observed in the Mössbauer spectra of the annealed FeRh nanoparticles: (super-)paramagnetic doublet (orange), low-temperature AFM-state (green) and high-temperature FM-state (blue).
-Sigmoidal interpolation curves provide a guide to the eye.
-After the initial fitting of experimental Mössbauer spectra, hyperfine parameters $B{\rm HF}$ and isomer shift $\delta$ were regulated by their known temperature-dependent behavior to ensure a higher precision in the determination of the shown subspectral
+Figure 3: Relative spectral areas of individual contributions observed in the Mössbauer spectra of the annealed FeRh nanoparticles: (super-)paramagnetic doublet (orange), low-temperature AFM-state (green) and high-temperature FM-state (blue).
+Sigmoidal interpolation curves represent a guide to the eye.
+After the initial fitting of experimental Mössbauer spectra, hyperfine parameters $B{\rm HF}$ and isomer shift δ were regulated in accordance with their known temperature-dependent behavior to ensure a higher precision in the determination of the shown subspectral areas.

-Figure 5. (a) Field-dependent magnetization curves recorded at 5-400 K in magnetic fields up to 9 T showing the field-induced AFM-FM phase transition, the dashed line is a guide to the eye extrapolating the curve at 340 K in the absence of the phase transition, (b) entropy change $\Delta S$ extracted from (a), the dotted line represents a background component related to the temperature-dependent decrease in high-field magnetization, (c) maximum entropy change $\Delta S{MAX}$ (black), and shift in maximum position $T{Max}$ (red).
+Figure 5: (a) Field-dependent magnetization curves recorded at 5 - 400 K in magnetic fields up to 9 T showing the field-induced AFM-FM phase transition, the dashed line is a guide to the eye extrapolating the curve at 340 K in the absence of the phase transition, (b) entropy change ΔS extracted from (a), the dotted line represents a background component related to the temperature-dependent decrease in high-field magnetization, (c) maximum entropy change ΔS{MAX} (black) and shift in maximum position T{Max} (red).